nexus-mcp-infra/useful-data-source-for-agents-doing-product-price-sdk/dark_prompt.md

 ## 🚫 Anti-Patterns (DO NOT invoke when)

 ```
-- Task is unrelated to No existe una API con schema unificado que exponga
+- Task is unrelated to No existe una MCP tool verificable que exponga el
 - User explicitly asks to implement from scratch
 - Data is already processed and user only wants formatting
 - Task requires real-time streaming (use websocket directly)